+Terms and Conditions

+All ASP applicants should read and must agree to the terms and conditions for the ASP application process.
+Please refer to Section 8: Terms and Conditions for more details.
+(Also see [Section 5.6: Restrictions])

 Overview

 The Internet is a global resource.
-The ASP aims to serve the global public interest by fostering diversity, encouraging competition, and enhancing the utility of the Domain Name System.
+One critical part of its infrastructure is the Domain Name System (DNS), which makes this vast network navigable.
+The DNS enables us to use easy-to-remember names instead of Internet Protocol addresses (series of numbers) to reach a website.
+The ASP aims to serve the global public interest by fostering diversity, encouraging competition, and enhancing the utility of the DNS.

-The intent of the ASP is to make the New gTLD Program application and evaluation fees and process accessible to entities that would like to operate a registry and which would otherwise be unable to apply because of financial and resource constraints.
-Should an applicant that applies for support be found to have abused the intent of the program, that entity and all individuals associated with its application may be excluded from participation in the New gTLD Program in perpetuity (Also see [Section on Restrictions as well as Terms & Conditions–sections under development].
+The intent of the ASP is to make the New gTLD Program application and evaluation processes and fees more accessible to entities that would like to operate a registry but would otherwise be unable to apply, because of financial and resource constraints.
+ASP applicants that qualify will receive percentage-based reductions on the base gTLD application fee and other gTLD evaluation fees, as outlined in Section 4.1: New gTLD Program Application and Evaluation Fees.

-Supports Available to Qualified ASP Applicants
+Support Available to Qualified ASP Applicants

-The ASP is intended to provide qualified candidates the opportunity to pay reduced New gTLD Program application and evaluation fees (see Section 4) and have access to a package of non-financial support to help inform supported applicants’ preparations in submitting a gTLD application.
+The ASP will provide qualified candidates the opportunity to pay reduced New gTLD Program application and evaluation fees (see Section 4: Reduction of New gTLD Program Application and Evaluation Fees).
+Selected applicants also will have access to a package of non-financial support to assist them in submitting a gTLD application.

-This handbook outlines the financial and non-financial support that qualified applicants may receive.
-Which include:
+This handbook outlines the financial and non-financial assistance that qualified ASP applicants may receive.
+The package includes:

-[An ASP training program (Pending Board consideration of the community’s supplemental policy recommendation (17.2)]

-Access to pro bono (volunteer) service providers that have agreed to volunteer their services to supported applicants.